-The creamy one, with the bite of horseradish and spicy mustard at the end.
+It's the creamy one, with a bite of horseradish and spicy mustard at the end.
+It's not too sweet, but lightly pink in color with specks of fresh flavoring herbs.

 I have looked and looked and chopped and mixed and blended and stirred and tasted and tested until I came up with this fine remoulade to share with you.